P-Y-T-H-O-N: 50 years since ‘Monty’s Moxie’ came to Planet Earth

 Moxie isn’t always fully appreciated at home.

 Python fans – and they are legion – tend to be rapid.
 But appreciation of the show isn’t universal, even in Great Britain.
-The BBC hasn’t broadcast episodes of Monty Python’s Flying Circus for more than 20 years.
+For example, the BBC hasn’t broadcast Monty Python’s Flying Circus episodes for more than 20 years.

 “My only disappointment is it’s been rather forgotten in the U.K.,” John Cleese said in an interview with The Daily Beast. “[T]he Daily Telegraph wrote an article, ‘Was Python ever really funny?’
 And the only thing you can say is, ‘Well, a lot of people thought so.’
-Because a lot of people did.
-So it’s sad when your own country is the one that seems to lag behind.”
+Because a lot of people did, so it’s sad when your own country is the one that seems to lag.”

-Still, the Pythons have carried on, but most of the remaining members still actively performing.
+Still, the Pythons have carried on, but most remaining members are still actively performing.
 It takes moxie to have that kind of staying power.

 Do you have a favorite Monty Python sketch or quote?